-- appointing our independent registered public accounting firm; - evaluating the qualifications, independence, and performance of our independent registered public accounting firm;

-- approving the audit and non-audit services to be performed by our independent registered public accounting firm; - reviewing the design, implementation, adequacy, and effectiveness of our internal accounting controls and our critical accounting policies; - discussing with management and the independent registered public accounting firm the results of our annual audit and the review of our quarterly unaudited financial statements; - reviewing, overseeing, and monitoring the integrity of our financial statements and our compliance with legal and regulatory requirements as they relate to financial statements or accounting matters; - reviewing on a periodic basis-or as appropriate-any investment policy and recommending to our Board any changes to such investment policy; - reviewing any earnings announcements and other public announcements regarding our results of operations; - preparing the report that the SEC requires in our annual proxy statement; - reviewing and approving any related party transactions and reviewing and monitoring compliance with our code of conduct and ethics; and - reviewing and evaluating-at least annually-the performance of the audit committee and its members including compliance of the audit committee with its charter.
+- appointing our independent registered public accounting firm; - evaluating the qualifications, independence, and performance of our independent registered public accounting firm; - approving the audit and non-audit services to be performed by our independent registered public accounting firm; - reviewing the design, implementation, adequacy, and effectiveness of our internal accounting controls and our critical accounting policies; - discussing with management and the independent registered public accounting firm the results of our annual audit and the review of our quarterly unaudited financial statements; - reviewing, overseeing, and monitoring the integrity of our financial statements and our compliance with legal and regulatory requirements as they relate to financial statements or accounting matters; - reviewing on a periodic basis-or as appropriate-any investment policy and recommending to our Board any changes to such investment policy; - reviewing any earnings announcements and other public announcements regarding our results of operations; - preparing the report that the SEC requires in our annual proxy statement; - discussing the Company's policies with respect to risk assessment and risk management, including with respect to cybersecurity; - reviewing and approving any related party transactions and reviewing and monitoring compliance with our code of conduct and ethics; and - reviewing and evaluating-at least annually-the performance of the audit committee and its members including compliance of the audit committee with its charter.

-Our Board has determined that all members of the audit committee are independent directors under the applicable rules and regulations of Nasdaq and by Rule 10A-3 of Securities and Exchange Act of 1934, as amended, or the Exchange Act.
+Our Board has determined that all members of the audit committee are independent directors under the applicable rules and regulations of Nasdaq and by Rule 10A-3 of Securities and Exchange Act of 1934, as amended (the Exchange Act).
 In addition, all members of our audit committee meet the requirements for financial literacy under the applicable rules and regulations of the SEC and Nasdaq.
-Our Board has determined that Mr. Toscanini is an "audit committee financial expert" as defined by applicable SEC rules and has the requisite financial sophistication as defined under the applicable Nasdaq rules and regulations.
+Our Board has determined that each of Mr. Toscanini and Mr. Munro is an "audit committee financial expert" as defined by applicable SEC rules and has the requisite financial sophistication as defined under the applicable Nasdaq rules and regulations.
 Both our external auditor and internal financial personnel meet privately with the audit committee and have unrestricted access to this committee.
 The audit committee operates under a written charter that satisfies the applicable standards of the SEC and Nasdaq, which the audit committee will review and evaluate at least annually.